 REAL LIFE EXPERIENCE.

-My name is Emily Jane Kerr, and I graduated from Central School of Speech and Drama in July 2010.
+My name is Emily Jane Kerr, and I graduated from the Royal Central School of Speech and Drama in July 2010.

 Whilst doing my A levels, I decided I was going to try for drama school.
 I was doing Music, Drama and Theatre Studies, and English Lit.
 The idea was to apply for as many as possible, and, as my ever diplomatic mother said, 'when I didn't get in anywhere, next year I'd know where I liked', and , where to spend the money auditioning.